yogeshjoga/java-learning-code/README.md

 ```

-# RULES FOR LOCAL VARIABLES and Convenctions
+# RULES FOR LOCAL VARIABLES and Conventions

   1 When we use varibales the value will be used in the program.